 Completely restored in 1996 with the original exterior still intact, the newly designed interior reflects authentic Victorian decor that was in vogue when the house was built.
 Guests will enjoy two bedrooms, two baths, a sitting room, and a state-of-the-art kitchen.

 Outside one can gaze at the pastoral setting of cattle, grazing deer, and many of the state’s rarest and most loved birds.
 Guests may also choose hiking, stargazing, or catch and release fishing as additional outdoor activities.
 For history buffs, there a nearby family cemetery that dates back to a century.
 Short drives can take visitors to nearby towns and lakes that offer amusements unique to the Texas Hill Country.

 Note: The nightly rate is based on single/double occupancy.
-A nightly rate of $20 is charged for each additional guest.
-There is an additional charge of $30 for a one-night stay.
+A nightly rate of $10 is charged for each additional guest.